 With Blaze having thrown Silk over, proving too strong to succumb to the lures of the Devil, he turns his attention to easier prey, the foolish new parson proving the perfect patsy, putty in his hand.
 Susceptible to all manner of enticements, it’s Silk who orchestrates the repressed reverend’s downfall, offering up all the wicked worldly pleasures he can dream of if only he’ll renounce his faith.
 Practically panting to be led astray by a luscious lollipop like Dolly, it takes this soiled dove to show Henley what an amateur he is at the art of seduction.
 Flattering his masculine ego, she easily turns the sexual tables on this silver-tongued psalm singer by twisting him around her finger as easily as he always had his female supplicants.
 Dolly even anticipates Mae West, inviting Henley to come up to her room sometime, to the knowing guffaws of the onlookers.
 Soon he’ll be performing the walk of shame, tiptoeing out of the house to keep their clandestine rendezvous as if he were a naughty teenager breaking curfew, the moonlight from outside streaming in, making interesting patterns suggestive of prison bars on the checkered tablecloth.
 His forlorn and abandoned church looms in the distance as Henley sneaks out of the house, the flashcard fittingly placed against an illustration of an angel weeping over man’s fall.
 The supple lure of female flesh keeping his mind constantly clouded with indiscreet thoughts, when Henley drops a cigarette on the wooden floor as Dolly twines her arms around his neck, we fear a flash fire will suddenly rear up to consume them both in the midst of their inflamed lust.

 Scion of an eminent British acting dynasty, Jack Standing was the son of theatrical luminary Herbert Standing and the brother of Wyndham, Percy, Herbert Jr. (father of Joan Standing), and Guy Standing (father of Kay Hammond), most of whom enjoyed varying degrees of success as leading men throughout the teens and into the twenties.
 As his online biography states, Standing was asked to play quite everything from passionate lovers to villains or old men, though his predilection was for character parts.
 In 1915, he told the Moving Picture World magazine, “Spare me from being a one-type actor!”
 Having played Broadway in musicals and joined Biograph in 1909, Standing appeared in shorts for a plethora of companies including Selig and Lubin, with whom he signed in 1911.
 Though never a major draw of the first magnitude, Standing frequently appeared in Westerns, oftentimes as the cowboy hero, but he’d never again make one with Hart.
 So if ever there was a one trick pony of an Oscar-worthy performance, this is it.
-The actor’s promising career would be tragically cut short when he died of pneumonia at the age of 31, just three years after appearing in this film.
-But with Hell’s Hinges forever sealing his place in screen history, Standing’s been memorialized in amber by at least this one performance, for which he went all out.
-And that’s a kinder fate than allotted many fading silent stars whose careers stretched far into talkies.
+The actor’s promising career would be tragically cut short when he died of pneumonia at the age of 31, just three years after appearing in Hell’s Hinges.
+But thankfully Standing’s performance, for which he went all out, had already memorialized him in amber, forever securing his place in screen history, a more rewarding fate than allotted many other silent stars of the time, who have completely faded from memory.